BrunoMeyer/healthcare_inteligent_map/README.md

 api.
 The user must upload an report spreadsheet into html page, and it will proccess the data only in the user computer.

+To use this project, you must change the files `js/load_firebase_api`, and `js/load_googlemap_api.js` and define the keys and configurations of these api.

 However, we use the google api and firebase to store and execute queries related to a function that found an geolocalization from a address.